sybrew/the-seo-framework/readme.txt

 = 3.x.x =

 In this minor update, we bring you the most advanced description generation yet.
 The generator is now context-sensitive, so you can expect the descriptions to be even more natural; a true time-saver.
-Oh, we also fixed some bugs.
+Oh, we also fixed some bugs and implemented some improvements.

 * **TODO:**
 	* Fix Polylang URLs.